Porcelain Veneers − Somerset KY

 The second appointment will take one to two hours.
 Although the porcelain veneer is very thin, the teeth are lightly buffed to allow for the added thickness.
 Approximately one half of a millimeter of tooth is removed.
 This may require little or no local anesthesia.

 Then a mold is taken of the teeth and sent to the lab for fabrication.
 In some cases, temporary veneer will be placed at this time.
 The permanent veneer should be ready in approximately one to two weeks.

-At the time of your third appointment, Dr. Farmer will first place the veneer on your teeth with water or glycerin to check the fit and color.
+At the time of your third appointment, Drs.
+Farmer or White will first place the veneer on your teeth with water or glycerin to check the fit and color.
 At this point, the color of the veneer can still be adjusted by the shade of the cement used to adhere it.
 Once the color is determined and the veneer is ready to be applied, the tooth is cleaned with specific chemicals to achieve a bond.
 A special cement is placed between the teeth and the veneer and a visible light beam is used to harden the cement.
 This appointment takes approximately one to two hours.

 Care & Follow-Up